 The Commission and the Office of the Ombudsman have published information on different aspects of compliance with the OIA.

 OIA statistics for the State services

-The Commission has published the sixth set of OIA statistics covering 113 different government agencies who are subject to the Act.
-Statistics for New Zealand Police and New Zealand Defence Force are not included in the overall statistics.
-They continue to be reported but are shown separately.
+The State Services Commission publishes OIA statistics covering government agencies that are subject to the Act every six months.
+Statistics for New Zealand Police and New Zealand Defence Force are shown separately, and are not included in the overall statistics summary.

 The statistics capture five elements:

-- the number of requests completed by agencies between 1 January and 30 June 2019
+- the number of requests completed by agencies in the six month reporting period

 - the number and proportion of these requests where legislative timeliness requirements were met